 A few years ago, Nomoo Cookies rebranded at Fat Badger Bakery, and they phased out their original cookies.
 Now they make strictly vegan desserts that are non-GMO verified.
-Don’t worry, they’re still good!
-Fat Badger Bakery Cookies are generously-sized, just a notch or two below the beloved “jumbo” cookies I remember from childhood.
+Don’t worry, they’re still delicious!
+Fat Badger Bakery Cookies are generously-sized, just a smidgen smaller than the beloved “jumbo” cookies I remember from childhood.
 They’re also sweet, a little doughy, and perfect for any occasion.

 Tasting Notes for Fat Badger Bakery Cookies